Swedish Women's Lobby: Views on transgender people

 In her book Gender Ideology, Social Contagion, and the Making of a Transgender Generation, gender-critical writer Dianna Kenny lists the Swedish Women's Lobby as a group opposing gender-affirming care alongside Women's Declaration International, Moms for Liberty, Gays Against Groomers, Genspect, Sex Matters, and Transgender Trend.

 In 2025, SWL launched an international umbrella organization, the Women's Platform for Action International (WoPAI), which states that it promotes "sex-based rights" and opposes what it calls a "pro-gender movement" in academia and NGOs, "large civil society organizations that claim to be feminist" and "queer, postmodern, or neoliberal agendas of liberal and leftist origin" as well as "non-legal and not agreed upon by the international community concepts of 'gender identity'".
 It brings together groups including Women's Declaration International, whose Swedish branch XXantippas Vrede is also a member of SWL.
+WoPAI is described as a far-right anti-transgender organization.
 SWL's secretary-general Susannah Sjöberg is the inaugural secretary-general of WoPAI, while former SWL chair Gertrud Åström was its inaugural chair.
 WoPAI shares SWL's address and lists Gertrud Åström, Anna Zobnina, and Susannah Sjöberg as its legal representatives as of 2025.
 WoPAI's first action was an open letter of support for Reem Alsalem in response to the criticism of her by many women's organizations, that WoPAI claimed was a "campaign [...] supported by powerful foundations such as Gates, Open Society and Ford."
 The organization has also voiced its support for a recent UK court ruling that defines women strictly as biological females, stating, "The UK Supreme Court knows what a woman is," and urging other countries to follow suit.
 In May 2025, WoPAI board member Anna Kerr presented her lecture "Did Freemasonry have a role in the roots of the trans movement?," which promoted Masonic conspiracy theories.
 A panel organized by WoPAI at the gender-critical FiLiA conference in 2025 promotes the claim that "queer activists" are waging a "war on women," with "the direct participation of powerful industries, UN bodies, global governments and philanthropic corporations."
 Speakers include Susan Smith and other gender-critical activists.

+Observing the launch of Women's Platform for Action International in 2025, Andrea Cornwall discusses the launch as dedicated to promoting "sex-based rights" and as part of a broader anti-gender discourse coalition.
+She notes that self-described grassroots women's liberation movement activists find common cause with Christian anti-abortion activists in fighting "gender", stating that one activist at the WoPAI launch told her that it "was the power of shared anti-gender antipathy that enabled her to organise across political faultlines that might have sundered potential alliances in any other context."